austinmoody/2to5th-2015-firsthandscorelist/README.md

 I wasn't including the HTML file in this count... so if that must count I guess this is disqualified :)

-The CoffeeScript must be compiled to JavaScript for the <script> include in the HTML page to work.
+The CoffeeScript must be compiled to JavaScript for the include in the HTML page to work.

 <pre>coffee --compile highfivescores.coffee</pre>